Ethan Bartlow: Houston Dynamo

 Bartlow signed a Generation Adidas contract on January 19, 2021.
 He was selected 6th overall by the Houston Dynamo in the 2021 MLS SuperDraft.
 Bartlow made no appearances during his rookie season after he suffered a concussion in preseason that kept him sidelined through August and the mid-season arrival of DP centerback Teenage Hadebe placed Bartlow low on the depth chart.

 He made his professional debut playing for the team's MLS Next Pro side on March 26, 2022, playing the full 90 minutes in a 1–0 win over Whitecaps FC 2.
 Bartlow made his debut for the first team on April 2, starting in a 3–1 win over Inter Miami.
 He made 15 MLS appearances, 9 of them starts, during the season as the Dynamo finished 13th in the Western Conference, missing out on the playoffs.
 Bartlow also made 2 appearances in the U.S. Open Cup.

 Houston declined his contract option following the 2025 season.

+Tampa Bay Rowdies

+In August, 2026 Tampa Bay Rowdies announced they had acquired Bartlow on loan from Sporting Kansas City for the remainder of the 2026 USL Championship season.